Key Learning Points

 To discover which foods are heating, go to Hot Foods.

-Although a small number of people get cold when angry or frustrated, even they will find that the effect of strong emotions that stress and tense you up are heating:
+Although a small number of people get cold when angry or frustrated, usually strong emotions are heating:

 Also producing Qi stagnation, with consequent tendency to Stomach Fire:

-Unfortunately, if stressed we tend to gravitate towards heating foods so the syndrome arrives faster.
+Unfortunately, if stressed we tend to gravitate towards heating foods, so the syndrome arrives faster.
+(Think of all the packets of crisps, biscuits, and fat-coated foods you enjoy when relaxing – probably with a nice glass containing alcohol! – all heating!)

 And people who eat heating foods are more easily stressed.